Compact Hermitian Young Projection Operators: Introduction outline

 where $\mathcal{Y}_n$ is understood to be the set of \emph{all} Young tableaux consisting of $n$ boxes (for a fixed $n$), and $\mathrm{id}_n$ is the identity operator on the space $\Pow{n}$.
-Equation~\eqref{eq:YSpanFullSpace} is also known as the \emph{completeness relation} of Young projection operators.
-In particular \ytableausetup{mathmode, boxsize=0.7em}
+(As mentioned earlier this also holds for the standard Young projection operators for $m\leq4$.)
+Equation~\eqref{eq:YSpanFullSpace} is also known as the \emph{completeness relation} of Littlewood-Young projection operators.
+In particular for $n=2,3$ (where the $L_\Theta$ reduce to $Y_\Theta$, \emph{c.f.} appendix~\ref{sec:littl-young-proj}), \ytableausetup{mathmode, boxsize=0.7em}

 and

 The completeness relations offer decompositions of unity in both cases.

 \end{enumerate}